-Whether you’re a math and numbers type who prefers data and spreadsheets, or a creative soul who thinks in words or pictures, there are some universally transferable skills that apply in every workplace.
-Transferable skills will help you adapt and flourish in any industry or workplace setting.
+Whether you’re a math and numbers type who prefers data and spreadsheets or a creative soul who thinks in words or pictures, there are some universally transferable skills that can significantly improve your career prospects.
+Let's explore nine examples of transferable skills that can benefit you in any workplace.

 1. desire to learn

 Never lose your curious spark!
-No matter what your job title or how much you already know, there are still things left for you to learn.
+No matter your job title or your experience, there’s always more to learn.
 Those who absorb knowledge like a sponge are the ones who adapt to changing circumstances and thrive.
-With this one key skill, you can do just about anything you set your mind to.
+In fact, with this one key skill, you can do just about anything you set your mind to.

 2. communication skills

 Did your parents scoff at your “wasted” English degree?
-Well, the joke’s on them because the ability to communicate effectively, written and verbally, is an essential skill that applies to any career.
-Whether you’re an accountant, a customer service rep or a marketing manager (or anything else) communication is a transferable skill that you’ll count on time and time again.
+Well, the joke’s on them because the ability to communicate effectively, in writing and orally, is an essential skill that applies to any career.
+Whether you’re an accountant, a customer service rep or a marketing manager (or anything else), communication is a transferable skill you’ll count on time and time again.

 3. time management

-Effectively managing your time is a skill that applies to absolutely any job from line worker to CEO.
+Effectively managing your time is one of the best examples of transferable skills that apply to absolutely any job from line worker to CEO.
 You work a set amount of hours; being able to maximize your productivity by using them wisely is a skill you can count on to serve you well in any job.

 4. resourcefulness

 Nothing is more frustrating to a manager than an employee who needs assistance with everything.
 If you’re resourceful, you’re able to figure out solutions on the fly without constantly turning to management.
-That’s not to say you don’t ask for help ever, but you’re more likely to take a moment to see if you can figure out a solution for yourself first.
+That’s not to say you don’t ever ask for help, but you’re more likely to take a moment to see if you can figure out a solution for yourself first.

 5. creativity

 This is a skill we hear used over and over by job seekers.
-Though many claim to be creative (or it’s sister, innovative) few actually are.
-Being creative isn’t necessarily about having artistic skill, but instead having a unique perspective and thinking outside the box.
+Though many claim to be creative (or its sister, innovative), few actually are.
+Being creative isn’t necessarily about having artistic talent, but instead having a unique perspective and thinking outside the box.
+Showing concrete examples of creativity in your cover letter and resume can make all the difference in standing out from the competition and landing your dream job.

 6. positivity